-This Level 5 specialist course is an Advanced Specialist Diploma and is aimed at qualified counsellors interested in developing and expanding their current practice to facilitate work with couples and relationships.
+This Advanced Specialist Diploma and is aimed at qualified counsellors interested in developing and expanding their current practice to facilitate work with couples and relationships.

 Heartwood’s theoretical approach presented on the course is Integrative and Holistic.
 We will look at integrating models, techniques, theories and a range of modalities that suit the individual client.
 Whilst working on developing relationship skills which will aid and deepen your current therapeutic work.

 We will focus on providing a safe and non-judgemental environment in which to practice new skills and techniques to enhance current practice and develop confidence in working with couples and relational dynamics.

 We integrate appropriate theory with creative and experiential aspects to make the learning experience thorough, thought provoking and professional.

 The course will be delivered at the Heartwood Centre on the Dartington Estate, over 12 class room based sessions.

 We create a supportive learning environment here at Heartwood and will guide learners through their studies.

 Suitable for people who are either on or have completed the Advanced Diploma in Counselling – NCS Accred (Level 4 equivalent).
 Counsellors come to us from a diverse variety of backgrounds with a vast range of skills and ability, as well as an established understanding of the counselling profession.
 It offers the opportunity to enhance further career and life skills, and can aid in accessing specialist counselling and therapeutic professions.

 Heartwood students have access to outdoor and indoor light and warm recreational spaces with seating for break times and its own refreshment making facilities.